Ahmad Faraz

-Syed Ahmad Shah Faraz (12 January 1931 - 25 August 2008), better known by his pen name Ahmad Faraz, was a Pakistani Urdu poet, scriptwriter and became the founding director general (later chairman) of Pakistan Academy of Letters.
+Syed Ahmad Shah (14 January 1931 - 25 August 2008), better known by his pen name Ahmad Faraz, was a Pakistani Urdu poet, scriptwriter and became the founding director general (later chairman) of Pakistan Academy of Letters.
 He wrote his poetry under the pseudonym Faraz.
 (Note: Takhallus is a pseudonym, fictitious or a pen name used by the Urdu or Persian speaking people when they perform a particular social or cultural role such as poetry etc.) He criticised military rule and coup d'état in the country and was displaced by the military dictators.

-Early life
+Early life and education

-Faraz was born Syed Ahmad Shah on 12 January 1931 in Kohat, a son of Syed Muhammad Shah Bark.
-He belonged to a Pashtun Syed family.
-His brother is Masood Kausar, an ex Governor of Khyber Pakhtunkhwa, Pakistan.
-Faraz had earlier moved to Peshawar from Kohat District with his family.
+Faraz was born Syed Ahmad Shah on 14 January 1931 in Kohat, NWFP, British India (now Khyber Pakhtunkhwa, Pakistan), the son of Agha Syed Muhammad Shah Bark Kohati.
+He belonged to a Pashtun-Syed family.
+His father was a teacher who composed Persian poetry and the family spoke Hindko at home.
+His brother Masood Kausar has been the Governor of Khyber Pakhtunkhwa.
 He studied at Edwardes College, Peshawar and received his Master's degree in Urdu and Persian from Peshawar University.
 During his college life, the two poets Faiz Ahmad Faiz and Ali Sardar Jafri influenced him and became Faraz's role models.

-Literary work

-Faraz is credited for writing Pas Andaaz, Sab Awazain Meri, Khuwab Gul, Janan Janan, and Ghazal Bahana Karoon.